Tuesday, July 14, 2015

 “Amen to that,” Julie said.

-Raymond asked, “What’s the story on those people?”
+Raymond asked, “What’s the story of those people?”

 “The old woman is a witch, as is her granddaughter Rachel and the two little girls.
-They suffer from genetic epilepsy, and the foot abnormality you noticed.
+They suffer from genetic epilepsy and the foot abnormality you noticed.
 Navajos call the epilepsy moth madness—witch frenzy.
 This is because, in the throes of a seizure, they move their limbs like the wings of a moth near a flame.
-The Navajo believe women possessed by moth madness are magical and able to converse with spirits.
+The Navajo believe women possessed by moth madness are magical and can converse with spirits.
 What you saw is its own explanation.”

 “Maybe you should ask your husband,” Steinhart said.